 The CMP is anticipated to be updated regularly to support coordination with the TIP and LRTP.
-The HEPMPO will continue to monitor the region's status concerning TMA designation, which will ultimately make the CMP a requirement with formal federal review (Figure 30).
+The HEPMPO will continue to monitor the region's status concerning TMA designation, which will ultimately make the CMP a requirement with formal federal review (Figure 32).
+In the ongoing effort to refine the